wofr06/lesspipe/README.md

 ## 8. Tab completion for zsh and bash

-An existing `zsh` completion script has been enhanced to provide tab completion within archives similar to what is possible with the `tar` command completion.
+An existing `zsh` completion script has been enhanced to provide tab completion within archives, similar to what is possible with the `tar` command completion.
 A `bash` completion script has been modeled loosely after the `zsh` completion.

 In both shells it is now possible to complete contents of archive format files